McTavishLab/R_OpenTree_tutorials/_episodes/01-find-taxa.md

 <br/>

+### ❗

 If you do not get a match for all your taxa, and you get an unexpected warning message, it means that the `tnrs_match_names` function might not be working as expected.
-Please refer to Pro tip 1.2 below for alternative ways to get OTT ids for multiple taxa at a time.
+Please refer to Pro tip 1.2 below for alternative ways to get OTT ids for multiple taxa at a time using `tnrs_match_names`.

 <br/>

 > ## Pro Tip 1.2: Getting OTT ids for multiple taxa, the hacker way.
+>
 > If you get a warning message saying that any of your taxon names "are not matched", it means that the `tnrs_match_names` function is not implementig TNRS for inputs with more than one name.
 This is an unexpected behaviour.
 See [this GitHub issue](https://github.com/ropensci/rotl/issues/134) for updates.
 >
 > As you already know, running `tnrs_match_names` using one name at a time, works as expected: